phayes/sidefuzz/README.md

 SideFuzz works by counting wasm instructions executed in the [wasmi](https://github.com/paritytech/wasmi) wasm interpreter.

-**Phase 1.** Uses a genetic-algorithim optimizer that tries to maximize the instructions executed between two different inputs.
+**Phase 1.** Uses a genetic-algorithim optimizer that tries to maximize the difference in instructions executed between two different inputs.
 It will continue optimizing until subsequent generations of input-pairs no longer produce any meaningful differences in the number of instructions executed.
 This means that it will optimize until it finds finds a local optimum in the fitness of input pairs.

 **Phase 2.** Once a local optimum is found, the leading input-pairs are sampled until either: